chiakimz/FinalProjectML/README.md

 ## Introduction

 We are four software developers doing a project in Machine Learning.
-Our final project, delivered in just 7 days, is a series of bots trained with supervised learning that can predict events such as fraudulent transactions and tumour prediction.
+Our final project, delivered in just 7 days, is a series of bots trained with supervised learning that can predict if someone has diabetes or if a tumour is benign or malignant.
 We are all passionate about Test Driven Development and well-crafted code, as well as following best practices of the SOLID principles taught at Makers Academy.

 ## Tech Stack